Overview of Group Peer Assessment

 When using the Group Peer Assessment tool you need to determine whether:

-- Whether the assessment will be formative or summative.
+• the assessment will be formative or summative

 Likert Option

-With the Likert option students evaluate peers contributions to group work by answering Likert scale criteria questions.
+With the Likert option students evaluate peers' contribution to group work by answering Likert scale criteria questions.
 The tool will calculate the Average Score each student receives from all other group members for all criteria.

-The tools facilitates the moderation of results to remove unjustified scores and recalculates the Average Score.
+The tool facilitates the moderation of results to remove unjustified scores and recalculates the Average Score.

 Warning: It is recommended that results are moderated if they are going to be used for summative assessment.